Fishing vessel stability

 Reducing water on deck

-Avoid collosions where breaking waves or ocean swells could cause water on deck.
+Avoid collisions where breaking waves or ocean swells could cause water on deck.

 A deck full of water is often the first stage in a capsize.
-A wave on deck drops tonnes of water weight which conversts to a strong rolling force due to free-surface effects.
+A wave on deck drops tonnes of water weight which converts to a strong rolling force due to free-surface effects.

 Valves and leaks in the engine space or down flooding through hatches doors and vents can introduce a hazard that no one notices.

 - bilge alarms and pumps are working

 - doors and hatches closed and free from obstructions.